 - Ineligible for healthcare coverage as an employee under Obamacare.

 If you believe that you have been mistakenly or willfully misclassified as an independent contractor, you should first try talking to your employer to understand why you have been classified that way.
 If your employer is unresponsive or does not cooperate, you can try contacting the IRS or the state department of labor.
 If neither of these options results in changing your employment classification, the attorneys at Robinson & Henry can help.
-Often times, the mere threat of a lawsuit or action with the state can force an employer’s hand.
+Often times, a formal demand from an attorney will cause the employer to correct the misclassification.

 Call Robinson & Henry Today for a Free Initial Consultation